tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 #### 8.6.1 Tools for Validating Test Implementations with the Validation Data (non-normative)

-The `bdqtestrunner` tool (Morris, 2024), written in Java, was written to validate the `Implementations` of the BDQ Tests in various FilteredPush data quality libraries against the Test Validation Data, see: [doi:10.5281/zenodo.13932177](https://doi.org/10.5281/zenodo.13932178) and [github.com/FilteredPush/bdqtestrunner/](https://github.com/FilteredPush/bdqtestrunner/).
+The `bdqtestrunner` tool (Morris, 2024), written in Java, was written to validate the `Implementations` of the BDQ Tests in various FilteredPush data quality libraries against the Test Validation Data.
 This tool uses Java annotations on methods that implement Tests in order to match inputs from the validation data to methods under Test that implement individual Tests.
 The tool could be reused to validate `Implementations` in other Java classes that follow the same use of `ffdq-api` (Lowery and Morris 2024).

 Java annotations can be used to match Test `Implementation` methods to Tests and `Information Elements` to method parameters.
 The [ffdq-api](https://github.com/kurator-ord/ffdq-api) (Lowery and Morris 2024) provides a set of annotations intended to enable code using Java reflection to detect methods that implement particular Tests, and then again through Java reflection, bind Darwin Core terms and other `Information Elements` in input data onto appropriate method parameters.